Skip to main content

 Stage 5: Installation

-Installation is carried out by our own fitting team, not subcontracted.
-A bespoke door demands precision installation to perform correctly — both in terms of security and weatherproofing.
+Installation is carried out by SteelR's own fitting team, not subcontracted.
+A bespoke door demands precision installation to perform correctly, both in terms of security and weatherproofing.
 The installation typically takes a single day, and the old door is removed and disposed of as part of the service.

 Investment vs Cost: Reframing the Conversation